Skip to main content

 • Execution modes: sequential, parallel, and conditional branching

-• Plan lifecycle: generate, update with optimistic concurrency, execute, cancel, rollback
+• Plan lifecycle: generate, inspect, update with optimistic concurrency, execute, cancel, resume, and roll back where enabled by tier

 curl -X POST http://localhost:8080/api/request \